romenti/Quality_Online_Genealogies/R-scripts/README.md

 - relative_focal_datasets.R: R-script to create all the data sets linking each type of relative to the focal individual

 - Life_Expectancy_Calculations.R: R-script to perform the calculation of the life expectancy from FamiLinx

+- common_datasets.R: R-script to obtain cleaned data sets covering the focal and the complete samples

+- Pop_Pyramids_Calculations.R: R-script to obtain population pyramids from the swedish population of FamiLinx

+- YearHeaping_Calculations.R: R-script to calculate year-heaping from FamiLinx

+- Additional_Tables.R: R-script to get the descriptive tables reported in the appendix